 “Manners are a sensitive awareness of the feelings of others.” –Emily Post

 With the amount of information and number of calls and emails being lobbed at us each day, it’s sometimes easy to forget those little “P’s and Q’s” Emily Post talked about so long ago.
-Though she wrote her famous book on etiquette nearly ninety years ago, her common sense attitude toward manners makes her name synonymous with politeness even today.
+Ninety years after publication, her common sense attitude toward manners makes her name synonymous with politeness even today.

-Here at Ruby® Receptionists, we incorporate this “sensitive awareness” into every call, and with our team of virtual receptionists answering thousands of calls a day, we’ve gotten it down to a science!
-Here are 3 easy ways to maintain politeness while making sure to move the call along:
+Here at Ruby® Receptionists, we incorporate this “sensitive awareness” into every call.
+Our team of virtual receptionists answer over 40,000 calls a day, and we’ve gotten it down to a science!
+Here are three easy ways to stay bright and polite while moving a call along:

 Inquire rather than insist.